Limited Government ⋅ State Sovereignty ⋅ Rule of Law ⋅ Fiscal Responsibility ⋅ Individual Rights

 Regular Session Begins Tuesday, January 14, 2025 (1st day) at noon

-Monday, June 2, 2025 (140th day) Sine die.
-(Last day of 89th Regular Session)
+Monday, June 2, 2025 (140th day) is the last day of the 89th Regular Session

 Scroll down for Capitol guide, maps & directory